arvinsalehi/InNeed/README.md

 ## Notes
 This project is a practice project for dart following a course by tutor Saeed shahini in his flutter course.
 The original project was a book club platform.
 I haven't design the UI/UX so if it's your work please inform me.

+Simply copy the files in lib and install the requirements (Not a big project!).
+I believe in you.